realworldocaml/book/en/imperative-programming.md

 ```

 `remember` simply caches the first value that's passed to it,
 returning that value on every call.
+Note that we've carefully written
+`remember` so that `cache` is created and initialized once, and is
+shared across invocations of `remember`.

-It's not a terribly useful
+`remember` is not a terribly useful function, but it raises an
-function, but it raises an interesting question: what type should it
+interesting question: what type should it have?
-have?

 On its first call, `remember` returns the same value its passed, which
 means its input type and return type should match.
 Accordingly,